Moses Harris (mountain man)

 Moses Harris, also known as Black Harris (died May 6, 1849), was a trapper, scout, guide, and mountain man.
 (Note: He was also called Black Squire and Major Harris.)
 He participated in expeditions across the Continental Divide and to the Pacific Ocean through the Rocky and Cascade Mountains.
 He rescued westward-bound pioneers.
 Harris spoke the Shoshoni language.

 Early life

-Moses Harris was said to have come from South Carolina or Kentucky.
+Moses Harris was said to have come from either South Carolina or Kentucky.
 (Note: W.H.
 Gray, author of History of Oregon (1870) stated that Harris was from Kentucky, which was said by James Clyman and Charles L. Camp to be doubtful.)
 He may have been partly African American.
 He has been described as a "free black mountain man", with dark skin and hair, as well as brown eyes.
 He was of medium height.
 (Note: Alfred Jacob Miller described Harris in 1837 as "a wiry form, made up of bone and muscle, with a face apparently composed of tan leather and whip cord, finished off with a peculiar blue-black tint, as if gunpowder had been burnt into his face.")